susanaviruglio/coffeelicious/README.md

 - User registration and profile.

-- A coffee and tea catalogue with images and well organized.
+- A coffee catalogue and a range of merchandise with images and well organized.

 - Product search and filter to help users to find easily specific products.